NandhiniRam2005/CS3500-NandhiniRam-Spreadsheet/README.md

 The Spreadsheet program is currently capable of constructing a formula and checking its validity.
 It checks the tokens in the formula including variables, numeric values, parenthesis, and normalizes them when necessary, throwing a FormulaFormatException when invalid tokens are present with a meaningful message.

-The program also includes methods to retrieve variables from formulas and return formulas as strings.
+The program has been extended to include the implementation of a Dependency Graph.
+The Dependency Graph manages relationships between cells, where one cell can depend on another.
+This graph enables efficient updates to cells when dependencies change, ensuring proper recalculations.

-Future extensions of the program include implementing a dependency graph to manage cell relationships, calculating the formulas mathematically, and adding GUIs for a visual element to the Spreadsheet.
+Future extensions include using this dependency graph to evaluate and compute formulas across the spreadsheet and implementing a GUI for a visual element to the Spreadsheet.

 # Time Expenditures: